 The “life hacks” industry started booming around 2010.
 Arlen had experienced the lows and highs of life.
 He determined many of these programs were just hot-air subterfuges.
 All of them lacked simple concepts like affirmative self-talk that activates those ever-important Alpha brainwaves.
 Arlen’s real-life experiences, successes, failures, spiritual teachings and affirmative self-talk were all combined to create the ALPHA Mindset Gym™.

-ALPHA emphasizes affirmative self-talk as a continual mean to the Alpha brainwave end.
+ALPHA emphasizes the Internal Monologue System (IMS) as a continual mean to the Alpha brainwave end.
 Mental fitness is key for men to not only feel contentment and worth, but to excel in all things life brings with it, including fatherhood and careers.
 There is no greater success than emotional success because it is the result we are all looking for.
 It can and should be acquired by all to make better individuals and better communities.

 If you’d like to contact Arlen, fill in the contact form below.
 For more information on the ALPHA Mindset Gym™, click here.